miclark/jdr-doc/presentation.md

 # Deployments

-* Each deployment will be represented by a deployment_name.txt file under sos_strings/as7
+Each deployment will be represented by a deployment_name.txt file under sos_strings/as7

-* The contents of the text file will be a file listing of the internals of the deployment
+    META-INF/MANIFEST.MF:127
+    META-INF/maven/org.jboss.as.quickstarts/jboss-as-helloworld/pom.properties:137
+    META-INF/maven/org.jboss.as.quickstarts/jboss-as-helloworld/pom.xml:4219
+    WEB-INF/beans.xml:289
+    WEB-INF/classes/org/jboss/as/quickstarts/helloworld/HelloService.class:678
+    WEB-INF/classes/org/jboss/as/quickstarts/helloworld/HelloWorldServlet.class:1749
+    index.html:144

+### format:

+    path/to/file:size in bytes

+Be aware that empty folders are not captured.

+# Questions?